christophetd/firepwned/README.md

 ## Docker image

 You can also use the `christophetd/firepwned` image.
+It is based on Alpine and is very lightweight (~20 MB).

-In this case, the directory of your Firefox profile needs to be mounted on `/profile` in the container.
+When running the container, you need to mount the directory of your Firefox profile to `/profile` in the container.

 ```
 $ docker run --rm -it \